Associate Professor, Education, Health & Behavior

 Assessment Fellow, Center for Assessment and Research Studies, James Madison University

-Bluestone Award for Oustanding Advising, James Madison University
+Bluestone Award for Outstanding Advising, James Madison University

 Provost's Award for Excellence in Advising, James Madison University

-Panhellenic Council Oustanding Professor Award, James Madison University
+Panhellenic Council Outstanding Professor Award, James Madison University

 Doctor of Philosophy, Health Promotion, Education and Behavior, University of South Carolina